NCAlgebra/NC/DOCUMENTATION/README.md

 which again fails to be a Gröbner basis and does not eliminate *y*.
 Instead, it tries to decrease the total degree of expressions involving *a*, *b*, *x*, and *y*.

-### Multigraded lex ordering : a variety of elimination orders
+### Multigraded lex ordering: a variety of elimination orders

 There are other useful monomial orders which one can use other than graded lex and lex.
 Another type of order is what we call multigraded lex and is a mixture of graded lex and lex order.
 To impose multi-graded lexicographic order, say *a* &lt; *b* &lt; *x* ≪ *y* on *a*, *b*, *x* and *y*, one types